yaswanth810/safety-beacon/README.md

   - Large **SOS button** that captures the user's location using the browser Geolocation API.
   - Reverse‑geocoded address via OpenStreetMap Nominatim.
   - Creates `sos_alerts` records and tracks active alerts.
+  - Shows the active SOS location on an embedded OpenStreetMap view.

 - **Incident reporting**
   - Submit detailed incident reports with type, description, location, and optional coordinates.